rht-labs/rht-labs-library/README.md

 # Red Hat Open Innovation Labs Library
-This is a list of books we keep in our library(s) and we love and recommend.
+This is a list of books (in no particular order) we keep in our library(s) which we love and recommend.

 | Title | Author(s) |
 | :--- | :--- |